cournape/Bento/doc/source/faq.rst

 What about existing projects using distutils ?
 ==============================================

-Toymaker, the command line interface to toydist, contains an experimental command to convert existing setup.py to toydist format.
+Toymaker, the command line interface to bento, contains an experimental command to convert existing setup.py to bento format.

-I also believe it is possible to support most distutils/setuptools features in toydist file format, and convert a package description to a distutils/setuptools Distribution instance.
-As conversion from toydist to distutils would be much easier to do reliably than the contrary, it could be used as a transition, so that packages who have heavily invested in distutils can still use distutils extensions.
+I also believe it is possible to support most distutils/setuptools features in bento file format, and convert a package description to a distutils/setuptools Distribution instance.
+As conversion from bento to distutils would be much easier to do reliably than the contrary, it could be used as a transition, so that packages who have heavily invested in distutils can still use distutils extensions.

-Is toydist based on existing tools ?
+Is bento based on existing tools ?
 ====================================

-The main inspirations for toydist current design are taken from:
+The main inspirations for bento current design are taken from:

-    - `Cabal`_, the packaging tool for Haskell: the toydist file format is mainly an adaptation of Cabal to python.
+    - `Cabal`_, the packaging tool for Haskell: the bento file format is mainly an adaptation of Cabal to python.
     - `Autoconf`_, for the flexible install scheme, automake's way of declaring extra distribution files (data files).